SMS Tátra: Construction and career

-Tátra was laid down by Ganz-Danubius at their shipyard in Porto Ré in the Kingdom of Croatia-Slavonia of the Austro-Hungarian Empire on 19 October 1911, launched on 4 November 1912 and completed on 18 October 1913.
+Tátra was laid down by Hungarian shipbuilder Ganz-Danubius at their shipyard in Porto Ré in the Kingdom of Croatia-Slavonia of the Kingdom of Hungary of the Austro-Hungarian Empire on 19 October 1911, launched on 4 November 1912 and completed on 18 October 1913.
 The Tátra-class ships did not play a significant role in the minor raids and skirmishing in the Adriatic in 1914 and early 1915 between the Entente Cordiale and the Central Powers.
-From 21 November to 9 December, Triglav had her propeller shaft bearings replaced.